pszemraj/SummComparer/README.md

 build_src_df.py
 ```

-all CLI scripts use the `fire` package for CLI generation.
+All CLI scripts utilize the `fire` package for CLI generation.
 For more information on how to use the CLI, run:

 ```bash
 python <script_name>.py --help
 ```

-### Using the dataset
+### Working with the Dataset

-> **NOTE:** data is currently in a "raw" format and has not had useless columns removed or been cleaned in any way.
-This will be done in a future release.
+> **Note:** The current version of the dataset is in a "raw" format.
+It has not been cleaned or pruned of unnecessary columns.
+This will be addressed in a future release.

-Files are in `as-dataset/` and are saved as `.parquet`.
-There are two files, which can be thought of as two tables in a relational database:
+The dataset files are located in `as-dataset/` and are saved as `.parquet` files.
+The dataset comprises two files, which can be conceptualized as two tables in a relational database:

-- `as-dataset/gauntlet_input_documents.parquet`: contains the input documents for the gauntlet with metadata/`id` fields as defined in `gauntlet_master_data.json`
+- `as-dataset/gauntlet_input_documents.parquet`: This file contains the input documents for the gauntlet along with metadata/`id` fields as defined in `gauntlet_master_data.json`.
-- `as-dataset/summary_gauntlet_dataset_mapped_src_docs.parquet` contains the output summaries for the gauntlet with hyperparameters/models as columns.
-  - Additionally, all summaries (rows) are mapped to their source documents (columns) by columns prefixed with `source_doc`.
+- `as-dataset/summary_gauntlet_dataset_mapped_src_docs.parquet`: This file contains the output summaries for the gauntlet with hyperparameters/models as columns.
+All summaries (rows) are mapped to their source documents (columns) by columns prefixed with `source_doc`.

-The data can be loaded with `pandas`:
+You can load the data using `pandas`:

 ```python
 import pandas as pd